Configure Agents

 }

-}Safety default: Workers will only claim jobs for repos that are explicitly mapped.
+}Safety default: The local runtime will only claim jobs for repos that are explicitly mapped.
 This ensures you always control which repos an agent can operate on.

-[worker] Polling for jobs...Keep this terminal running while you work.
+[ias] Tip: press Ctrl+C to stop.
+Use `ias start --daemon` for background mode.Keep this terminal running while you work.
 Press Ctrl+C to stop.
-The Console will show the worker as offline after the heartbeat TTL (approximately 60 seconds).
+The Console will show the agent as offline after the heartbeat TTL (approximately 60 seconds).

 Background mode (daemon)

-On macOS and Windows, you can run the worker as a background service:
+On macOS and Windows, you can run the runtime as a background service:

-ias worker status # Check if the agent is running
+ias status # Check if the agent is running

 | Task type | What it does |